Lath: Gypsum lath

 Gypsum lath (rock lath) consists of gypsum plaster sandwiched between two sheets of absorbent paper.
 The finish side (to which plaster is trawled) is treated with gypsum crystals for the plaster to chemically bond to and is sometimes perforated to allow mechanical bonding.
-It was commonly used in place of wood lath since it is noncombustible, easy to use, and can give better results.
+It is commonly used in place of wood lath since it is noncombustible, easy to use, and can give better results.
 Gypsum board can be purchased in sheets of various sizes and screwed or nailed directly onto a building's studs.
 Due to its rigidity, it is most suited for use on straight walls.

 Gypsum board was improved in 1910 by the paper wrapping the edges and multiple variations were developed in the 1930s.
 Gypsum lath is available with a foil facing, which acts as a vapor barrier and heat reflector, and as a veneer base for plaster veneer.

 Keys

-Keys are formed by plaster that oozes through the spaces or gaps between wooden lath, or the holes in metal lath, and around to the lath's backside.
+Keys are formed by plaster that oozes through the spaces or gaps between wooden lath, or the holes in metal lath, and around to the lath's back side.
 This secures the plaster to the lath by creating a sort of hook.
 Wooden and metal lath depend on the mechanical bond created by keys to adhere the plaster to the lath.